 So you want to go to dental school...

 The journey to dental school and a career as a dentist is not an easy one, but it is one that is worth it in the end.
 You’ve come to the right place to get information on everything ahead in your journey and how to separate yourself from other future applicants.
-In addition to this website and resource page, AED can also offer other students who have been where you are, who have experienced each process, and who have succeeded in being accepted to dental school.
+In addition to this website and resource page, AED can also offer other students who have been where you are, who have experienced this process, and who have succeeded in being accepted to dental school.
 Don’t hesitate to use all of the resources AED has to offer.

 A high GPA is an important aspect of your application to dental school.
 A GPA of >3.6 is ideal, but a lower GPA will not guarantee a rejection.
 GPA averages vary between schools.
 It is, of course, important to work hard to keep your GPA up.